Madhesh4124/sebi_regulatory_rag_with_endee/README.md

 ```

 Open your browser to the URL shown (usually `http://localhost:8501`).
 You can now ask questions effectively grounded in SEBI regulations.

+---

+## Conclusion

+This project demonstrates a practical, regulation-aware Retrieval-Augmented Generation (RAG) system designed for querying SEBI depository regulations in a grounded and verifiable manner.
+By combining clause-level semantic chunking, vector-based retrieval using Endee, and constrained generation with mandatory citations, the system prioritizes correctness and traceability over open-ended text generation.

+Rather than treating the language model as a source of regulatory knowledge, the design deliberately positions it as a synthesis layer operating strictly on retrieved SEBI clauses.
+This makes the system suitable for assistive use in compliance analysis, regulatory interpretation, and academic exploration—while explicitly avoiding unsupported inference or legal advice.

+While the current implementation is limited to a single SEBI Master Circular and requires manual re-ingestion for updates, the architecture is extensible.
+Additional circulars, cross-document retrieval, and automated update pipelines can be incorporated without changing the core design principles.

+Overall, this project serves as a reference implementation of how RAG systems can be responsibly applied in regulated domains, where transparency, source attribution, and controlled behavior are more important than generative breadth.